 Factbox: Wall Street forecasts for the U.S. dollar and 10-year Treasury yield in 2022

-NEW YORK, Nov 16 (Reuters) - Wall Street banks have started to release their forecasts for the end of 2022 for euro/dollar, dollar/yen, and the benchmark U.S. 10-year Treasury yield.
+Nov 18 (Reuters) - Wall Street banks have started to release their forecasts for the end of 2022 for euro/dollar, dollar/yen, and the benchmark U.S. 10-year Treasury yield.

 Here is a summary of their forecasts: